etzionas/dev-ops-api-example/CI-CD-setup.md

 ### Technologies

-- cAdvisor is responsible for monitoring everything regarding container performance.
+- **cAdvisor** is responsible for monitoring everything regarding container performance.
 The graphs can be seen in the cAdvisor endpoint and also in Grafana.

-- Alertmanager is responsible for alerting by modifying the alert.rules.
+- **Alertmanager** is responsible for alerting by modifying the alert.rules.
 We have implemented 4 alert rules for the cpu load, memory load, storage load and the moitoring of the fastapi service.
-If they fire up, a slack template is sent to slack.
+If they fire up, a Slack template message is sent to  a Slack template webhook.

-- NodeExporter is responsible for handling all the metrics of the host VM.
+- **NodeExporter** is responsible for handling all the metrics of the host VM.
 In the /metrics tab you can see them in text format.

-- Prometheus monitoring monitors a lot of metrics like queries, http requests, latencies etc.
+- **Prometheus** monitoring monitors a lot of metrics like queries, http requests, latencies etc.

-- Grafana is responsible for visualizing all of the above.
+- **Grafana** is responsible for visualizing all of the above.

 ### Notes

 - After logging into Grafana into the dashborads tab you can see all the corresponding predefined dashboards.

-- Docker containers tabs includes the docker containers performance metrics (cAdvisor).
+- **Docker Containers** tabs includes the docker containers performance metrics (cAdvisor).
 We have implemented 2 custom panels that can be visualised through the dashboards.

-- Docker host tab monitors  the host VM performance metrics that Nodeexporter exposes.
+- **Docker Host** tab monitors  the host VM performance metrics that Nodeexporter exposes.

-- Monitor services tab is the prometheus monitoring services.
+- **Monitor Services** tab is the prometheus monitoring services.

 - If you stop the fastapi container, the custom panels in Docker container tab will indicate that fastapi service is down.

-- Alerts can be seen in: `http://<AZURE_VM_IP>:8950/alerting/list`.
+- **Alerts** can be seen in: `http://<AZURE_VM_IP>:8950/alerting/list`.
 If you stop the fastapi container, the rule will fire up indicating that fastapi service is down.

 ## Todo